-4. Further, Defendant prominently labels its Products as being "high in protein" and providing specific amounts of protein per serving depending on the product, such as "8g PROTEIN" per serving on the front and back of its Cinnamon flavored cereal.
-Consumers, in turn, reasonably expect that each product will actually provide the amount of protein per serving claimed on the front of the product package in a form the body can use.
+2. Consumers are increasingly health conscious and, as a result, many consumers seek foods with protein.
+To capitalize on this trend, Defendant prominently labels its Products1 as providing specific amounts of protein depending on the product, such as "8g PROTEIN PER BAG" on the front label of its Crunchy Kale (Naked).
+Consumers, in turn, reasonably expect that each product will actually provide the amount of protein per bag claimed on the front of the product package in a form the body can use.

-5. The FDA prohibits such label claims about the amount of protein unless manufacturers also provide additional information in the nutrition fact panel about how much of the recommended daily value for protein that the product will actually provide.
+3. The Food and Drug Administration prohibits such front label claims about the amount of protein unless manufacturers also provide additional information in the nutrition fact panel about how much of the recommended daily value for protein that the product will actually provide.
 21 C.F.R. §§ 101.9(c)(7)(i), 101.13(b), (n).
-That is because the FDA recognizes that (1) when manufacturers tout an amount of protein on the front label, that amount is likely to be material to purchasing decisions, even though reasonable consumers may not know the total amount of protein they need to ingest on a daily basis, and (2) not all proteins are the same in their ability to meet human nutritional requirements, so a simple statement about the number of grams does not actually inform consumers about how much usable protein they are receiving.
-Some proteins are deficient in one or more of the nine amino acids essential to human protein synthesis and/or are not fully digestible within the human gut.
-When a human body uses up the least prevalent essential amino acid from a food product, protein synthesis shuts down and all of the remaining amino acids from that protein source degrade mostly into waste.
-Likewise, whatever portion of a protein source is not digestible is similarly unavailable for protein synthesis.
-A protein's ability to support human nutritional requirements is known as its "quality."
+That is because the FDA recognizes that (1) when manufacturers tout an amount of protein on the front label, that amount is likely to be material to purchasing decisions, even though reasonable consumers may not know the total amount of protein they need to ingest on a daily basis, and (2) not all proteins are the same in their ability to meet human nutritional requirements, so a simple statement